proycon/sxmo-utils/scripts/deviceprofiles/README.md

 SXMO_SWAY_SCALE		| Screen scale for hidpi screens.
 Can be fractional [SWAY-ONLY].

+SXMO_ROTATE_DIRECTION		| The direction to rotate when using the gesture [default: right]

+SXMO_ROTATE_START		| Should rotate on start? (usefull when landscaped by default)

 ### Input-related
 SXMO_TOUCHSCREEN_ID 		| ID (from xinput) for the touchscreen device [DWM-ONLY] [default: 10]